catshout/casisp-runtime/doc/integration.service.md

 ````
 ./deploy-service.sh <service.model.json>
 ````
-The request will be validated against the JSON Schema first before processing and deploying.
+The request will be validated against the JSON Schema first before being processed and deployed.
 If the request has been successfully parsed the response looks like:
 ````json
 {
     "responseCode": 200,